mspncp/gosu-wiki/To Do.md

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2014-09-04)
+(Last update: 2014-09-08)

 ## Gosu
+  * 0.8/Releasy Deployment Fixes
     * Commit my MSVC library for Ruby 2.0.0, and all other static libraries while I'm at it
+    * Try compiling Gosu with Ruby 2.0 64-bit on Windows
+    * Expose Gosu Directories in Ruby
+    * Fix: :align=>:center doesn't work without also passing :width (not intuitive)
     * See if I can reproduce this Releasy issue
     * Try to reproduce Releasy's issue #44
-  * Improve Input
-    * Fix/clarify TextInput vs. &lt;markup> and &entities;
-    * GpButtonX must fire after GpYButtonX so that control setup screens receive the more specific ID first - Mac
-    * GpButtonX must fire after GpYButtonX so that control setup screens receive the more specific ID first - Win
-    * Order USB devices alphabetically (so that gamepad 0 is always 0) - SDL
-  * More awesome Vertex Arrays
-    * Pre-transform all vertex arrays
-    * Come up with a nice memory union of DrawOp and ArrayVertex
-    * Split up macros into vertices when drawn inside record{} (allow nesting)
-  * Gosu 0.9.0
+  * Gosu 0.9.0-style Interface (get rid of Window references everywhere)
+    * rename userDocs to userDocuments
     * Introduce one "0.9" style constructor as a proof of concept
     * Make things tileable by default but add :smooth and :pure or something like that
     * Rename needs\_x? to need\_x? in Ruby